Softwood coniferous trees

 Softwoods (also known as coniferous trees) are the new hardwoods on the block.
-Once considered a specialty wood, softwoods are now being used in more and more woodworking projects, with softwood lumber gaining popularity with both hardwood haters and hardwood fans alike.
-With so many uses, softwoods are gaining recognition for their stylish appearance and durable qualities, they are particularly popular with builders, framers, and furniture designers because of their elegant appearance and durable properties.
+Once considered specialty woods, softwoods are now being used in more and more woodworking projects, with softwood lumber gaining popularity among hardwood haters and hardwood fans alike.
+Softwoods are becoming increasingly popular with builders, framers and furniture designers because of their elegant appearance and durable properties.

 Araucaria is a species that belongs to the Araucariaceae family, and it originated in New Caledonia.
 It is a genus of evergreen coniferous trees named Araucaria Juss.
 It is for timber production.

 The seeds from the Araucaria tree are known as Araucaria nuts, and it comes with pharmaceutical advantages since it is an antidepressant, antiviral and anti-ulcer.
 It is for light construction and interior work such as flooring, shelves, cupboards, cabinetwork, linings, and moldings.
 It requires special applications such as chopsticks.
 Below are types of Araucaria trees.

 - Hoop pine (Araucaria cunninghamii)